Categories

 Psychedelics: All You Wanted To Know About All Them Substances

-Psychedelics, referred by author Terence McKenna as “doorways into the Gaian mind,” are a class of substances that produce profound changes in our perception, mood, and thought processes.
+Psychedelics, referred to by author Terence McKenna as “doorways into the Gaian mind,” are a class of substances that produce profound changes in our perception, mood, and thought processes.
 Psychedelics often induce altered states of consciousness or spiritual experiences.

 Psychedelic substances have been used for centuries in religious and healing contexts, but their modern history, especially their discovery and classification, is fascinating.